Bruno, Saskatchewan

-Bruno is a town located 90 km east of Saskatoon and 35 km west of Humboldt.
+Bruno is a town located 90 km east of Saskatoon and 35 km west of Humboldt in Saskatchewan, Canada.
 Its current mayor is Dale Glessman.

 Bruno is the only community in the prairies to hold an annual cherry festival.

-Sample of Bruno Clayworks "T" bricks, manufactured at the old clayworks located 4 km west of Bruno, SK.
-The clayworks operated between 1905-1960s, and produced a unique sideways "T" shape brick that interlocked when stacked with each row rotated 180º to the previous.
+Sample of Bruno Clayworks "T" bricks, manufactured at the old clayworks located 4 km west of Bruno.
+The clayworks operated between 1905 and the 1960s, and produced a unique sideways "T" shape brick that interlocked when stacked with each row rotated 180º to the previous.
 The bricks photographed were removed during a room renovation within the 1919 portion of the former St. Ursula's Academy / Ursulines of Bruno Convent (now St. Therese Institute of Faith and Mission).

 Bruno Clayworks, located 4 km west of Bruno, produced over one million bricks between 1905 and the 1960s.
 The historic Old Fire Hall and Jail, a heritage building housing the Bruno Museum, was built from bricks manufactured at the brick plant, as were many other area buildings.
 The bricks manufactured by the Bruno Clayworks were a unique sideways "T" shape which allowed rows of bricks to interlock when rotated 180º.